seanorama/masterclass/security-advanced/README.md

 ## Ranger KMS/Data encryption exercise

-- Login to Ranger as admin/admin and create few users for Hadoop components we will need to create policies for:
+- Login to Ranger as admin/admin and create few users (nn, HTTP, hive) for Hadoop components we will need to create policies for:
   - create new user nn
     - Settings > Users/Groups > Add new user
       - username = nn